Lake Mead and the Colorado River Shortage, Explained

 With historic heat waves comes historic droughts, especially in the west — some of California's largest lakes are drying up, farmers across the region are suffering tremendously, and marine life is dying out.
-Likewise, for the first time ever, the Colorado River is facing such a massive shortage that the federal government is mandating consumption cuts across several states.
-But what exactly does that mean, and to what extent is the river drying up?
+Likewise, the Colorado River has been facing a massive shortage, thanks to Lake Mead dissipating.
+But why are these bodies of water drying up?

-“[The river shortage] is something that those of us in the climate community have been worried about for over a decade," said Brad Udall, a climate scientists at Colorado State University, as per CNN.
+“[The river shortage] is something that those of us in the climate community have been worried about for over a decade," Brad Udall, a climate scientists at Colorado State University, told CNN last year.
 "Climate change is water change, and many of the worst impacts we’re going to see out of climate change are through changes in the water cycle.
 Not only do we have to plan for these undesirable water outcomes, but we also have to get our act together and reduce greenhouse gases as fast as we can.”

-Why is there a water shortage in the Colorado River?
+Why is there a water shortage in the Colorado River and in Lake Mead?

-On Monday, Aug.
-16, the federal government's U.S. Bureau of Reclamation announced the Colorado River is experiencing its biggest water shortage on record, according to AZ Central.
-Although experts had predicted the extent of the shortage months ago, it was triggered by the drought in Lake Mead, which supplies Arizona, Nevada, California, and Mexico with water.
-Local governments are now attempting to plan next steps, as the river supplies approximately 40 million people with freshwater.
+In August 2021, the federal government's U.S. Bureau of Reclamation announced the Colorado River was experiencing its biggest water shortage on record, according to AZ Central.
+Although experts had predicted the extent of the shortage months prior, it was triggered by the drought in Lake Mead, which supplies Arizona, Nevada, California, and Mexico with water.
+Local governments then started scrambling to figure out how to supply approximately 40 million people with freshwater.

-Experts believe Colorado River's water levels are expected to plunge even more, and humankind is completely at fault.
+Experts believe Colorado River's water levels and Lake Mead's will plunge even more, and humankind is completely at fault.
 The ongoing climate crisis is getting progressively worse each year — and this is the worst drought the west has seen in about 1,200 years.
 Additionally, continuous population growth has resulted in increased water usage.
 Populations in cities that rely on the river such as Phoenix and Las Vegas are growing now more than ever, likely resulting in more future water cuts.

 Here's what federally-mandated consumption cuts mean for nearby communities: